Posted by Brand Safety Institute • Jun 3, 2020 5:02:26 PM

 “We’re trying to re-monetize this so that we can make sure that as many of the other newspapers, and particularly the local newspapers, survive the COVID crisis,” Montgomery says.

-Also, the Local Media Consortium (LMC), in partnership with the Brand Safety Institute, launched a media-buying “Local News Advertising Whitelist” in April that opens up thousands of vetted local media advertising opportunities for national brands and companies during times of crises, particularly as the coronavirus pandemic generates heightened media consumption.
-Featuring approximately 4,000 vetted news media domains across the United States, this whitelist presents a strong alternative to avoid the adverse harm inadvertently inflicted on a wide range of news publishers over the last several months.
-The LMC’s Whitelist is free to use by advertisers, and the NAI and many of our partners across the digital advertising ecosystem are actively working to promote it.
+Also, the Local Media Consortium (LMC), in partnership with the Brand Safety Institute, launched a media-buying “Local News Advertising Inclusion List” in April that opens up thousands of vetted local media advertising opportunities for national brands and companies during times of crises, particularly as the coronavirus pandemic generates heightened media consumption.
+Featuring approximately 4,000 vetted news media domains across the United States, this whitelist [ed. note: now referred to as an "inclusion list"] presents a strong alternative to avoid the adverse harm inadvertently inflicted on a wide range of news publishers over the last several months.
+The LMC’s Inclusion List is free to use by advertisers, and the NAI and many of our partners across the digital advertising ecosystem are actively working to promote it.
 We are confident that this list, used in combination with the new tools being created to preserve brand-safe news, will make a substantial difference.

 The industry is following our lead.
 John Montgomery again: